Tag: Relationship Advice

 4: I Transmuted My Energy

-I didn’t try to shut off my sex drive.
+I didn’t try to shut off my sex drive to break porn addiction.

 I redirected it into my relationships, my work, my health, my mission.